cirque-du-soli/clotho-public/project/clotho-app/readme.txt

 Prices in requests should be sent with two decimal places e.g. "0.99", "50.00".
 GET will retrieve these values from db as "099", "5000" and respond with "0.99", "50.00".

+ALSO: do not send seller id in request body--it will be retrieved from auth tokens.

         -------------------------------orders-------------------------------

 GET list incl cancelled:                api/admin/orders